A Gondola Ride In Venice Is A Trip Through History

 A Venice Gondola Ride IS Worth It!

 “How much is a gondola ride in Venice?” – The best gondola ride is the one you take.
 We held off because of the cost on our first trip to Venice and it was a mistake that bugged me until we returned almost 20 years later.
-If you agree and would like more information on Venice, Italy, here are some more posts that I think you will enjoy:
+If you agree and would like more information on Venice and other cities in Italy, here are some more articles that I think you will enjoy:

 - A Train Trip From Rome To Venice Is A Great Experience.